daydy225/fullstack-hy2022/part2/phonebook/README.md

 ## step 11

 Show a notification that lasts for a few seconds after a successful operation is executed (a person is added or a number is changed).

+## step 12

+Fix the issue so that we see an error message in the application when user try to modify a number that was already been deleted.